awsdocs/aws-iot-sitewise-user-guide/doc_source/administer-portals.md

 When you delete a portal, you lose all projects that the portal contains, and all dashboards in each project\.
 This action can't be undone\.
 Your asset data isn't affected\.
 ![\[Portal details page with Delete highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-delete-portal-console.png)

-1. In the **Delete Portals** dialog box, choose **Remove Admins and Users**\.
+1. In the **Delete portals** dialog box, choose **Remove admins and users**\.

    You must remove the administrators and users from a portal before you can delete it\.
 If your portal doesn't have administrators or users, the button doesn't appear, and you can skip to the next step\.
-![\["Delete Portals" dialog box with "Remove administrators and users" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-delete-portal-remove-users-console.png)
+![\["Delete portals" dialog box with "Remove administrators and users" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-delete-portal-remove-users-console.png)

 1. If you're sure that you want to delete the entire portal, enter **delete** in the field to confirm deletion\.
-![\["Delete Portals" dialog box with "Delete" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-delete-portal-confirm-delete-console.png)
+![\["Delete portals" dialog box with "Delete" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-delete-portal-confirm-delete-console.png)

 1. Choose **Delete**\.